Gambrinus: Brands

 King Gambrinus, Legendary Patron of Brewing (1967), a statue commissioned by the Pabst Brewing Company in the United States, has been a point of interest in the city of Milwaukee for many years.
 The statue now on display is the third version created since 1857.
 It was taken down in the late 1990s when Pabst moved to another city, but was repatriated to Milwaukee in 2011, on loan.

+About a dozen large zinc statues of King Gambrinus were sculpted in the 19th century by J. W. Fiske & Company for use as architectural statues on brewery buildings in the United States.
+Five are known to still exist, four of those are in museums.

 Cantillon of Brussels brews a highly rated framboise lambic called Rosé de Gambrinus.

+Battin of Luxembourg uses the character of Gambrinus as its logo and gives his name to its main brew.